nicxd531/insurance/README.md

 public/               # Public assets
 |-- image/           # image folder
 src/                  # Source code
-|-- Api_integration/           # api_integration component
+|-- AboutUs/           # About us components folder
-|-- chart3/       # chart.js components
+|-- Blog/       # Blog component folder
 |-- components/            # resuseable components
-|-- config          # firebase config folder
+|-- contactUS          # contact us component sfolder
-|-- firebase           # firebase components
+|-- footer           # footer components folder
 |-- Home           # home components
-|-- hooks           # hooks used in the project folder
-|-- MaterialUI           # material ui component folder
+|-- navBar           # nav bar components folder
-|-- React_Hooks           # react Hooks components
+|-- OurPartners           # Our Partners components folder
-|-- Redux          # redux components
+|-- services          # services component folder
-|-- Socket.io          # socket io components
+|-- styles           # styles components folder
 App.jsx             # components for routing
-Index.jsx             # socket io components
+Index.css             # main css file
 main.jsx            # main component
 index.html            # main index file
-package-lock.json     # socket io components
-package.json          # socket io components
-vite.config.js        # Vite configuration file
+package-lock.json     # lock file that keeps track of the exact versions of dependencies that were installed package.json          # manifest for Node.js projects vite.config.js        # Vite configuration file

 ### Features
 List key features of the application.
+1. Interactive Comparison Tool"
+2. "User Account Management"
+3. "Educational Resources Section"
+4. "Integration of Chat Support"
+5. "Customizable Notifications"

 Deployment
 To deploy a React application built in an npm environment, begin by ensuring that your project is properly configured and dependencies are installed.
 Run the necessary build command, typically 'npm run build', to generate the production-ready files.
 Once the build is successful, you can use a hosting service like Netlify, Vercel, or deploy it manually to a server.
 Ensure that the server is set up to serve the static files generated in the 'build' folder.
 Update any necessary environment variables for production settings, and your React application should be ready for deployment.
 Don't forget to test thoroughly in the production environment to ensure a smooth and error-free deployment.